prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 individual attempts at control, as Zimmerman rightly points out.
-Extending these insights to *The Octopus*, it is worth lingering on the moments before the collapse, however, for writ large, that is the situation of the 21st-century, on the precipice of an inevitable-seeming annihilation that has not yet arived.
+Extending these insights to *The Octopus*, it is worth lingering on the moments before the collapse, however, for writ large, that is the situation of the 21st-century, on the precipice of an inevitable-seeming breakdown that has not yet arived.

 ***